|

 through her award-winning poetry as well as her work on behalf of

+other writers.
 There's another consideration here.
 Published works written by

 convicted criminals are few and far between.
 Mr. Reid observes that